Canon 5D vs 6D Mark II

 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
 Further information on the features and operation of the 5D and 6D Mark II can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 6D Mark II Manual.

 So what conclusions can be drawn?
 Is the Canon 5D better than the Canon 6D Mark II or vice versa?
 The listing below highlights the relative strengths of the two models.